sib-swiss/sparql-llm/tutorial/slides/public/slides.md

 OPENAI_API_KEY=sk-proj-YYY
 ```

-> You can get a [free API key on groq.com](https://console.groq.com/keys) after logging in with GitHub or Google.
+> You can get a [free API key on groq.com](https://console.groq.com/keys) after login in with GitHub or Google.
 This gives you access to [various open-source models](https://groq.com/pricing/) with a limit of 6k tokens per minute.

 ---